top of page

 Carol Walthers is a multidisciplinary artist, working primarily in watercolour, pastels and oils.
 She explores a range of themes mostly focusing on humanity; relationships with each other and our environment.
 Figure drawing and portraiture studio sessions are an important part of her art practice.

-She has exhibited in over 47 juried shows in York Region, Toronto and Waterloo Region.
-These curated group shows were highlights: Newmarket’s “Artists Preserve History, Mulock Farm”, Aurora Cultural Centre’s “Hilary House A Place Of Healing”, and McMichael Gallery’s, “All Things With Imagination”.
+Over a three year period she will have created 6 solo exhibitions in Southern Ontario.
+She has exhibited in over 50 juried shows in York Region, Toronto and Waterloo Region.
+These curated group shows were highlights: Newmarket’s “Artists Preserve History, Mulock Farm”, Aurora Cultural Centre’s “Hilary House A Place Of Healing”, McMichael Gallery’s, “All Things With Imagination” and Homer Watson Gallery's "Along the Grand".
 One of her pastel paintings is part of a public collection in the Newmarket Town Hall.

 Art Administration